A finite element method for the quasiclassical theory of superconductivity: Theory

 As outlined in Sect.~\ref{sec:FiniteElementSection}, the weak form in Eq.~\eqref{eq:FullWeakForm_prelim} contains boundary values $\gamma_\mathrm{B}$, in the case of the retarded function on the inflow boundary $\partial \Omega_-$.
 Note that the inflow boundary will be different for different orientations of $\vF$.
 These boundary values correspond to the starting value of the coherence function at the start point of a trajectory in a stepping method.

 We treat the entire boundary $\partial \Omega$, including the inflow boundary, as a collection of planar interfaces of finite length.
 Scattering at such atomically sharp interfaces cannot be described within quasiclassical theory itself, the theory has to be supplemented by external boundary conditions.
-Using scattering theory, such conditions have been derived for specularly scattering interfaces\cite{eschrig_distribution_2000, Zhao2004Oct, Eschrig2009Oct} where the momentum parallel to the surface is conserved in the scattering process.
-The boundary conditions at a given interface are expressed in terms of the associate normal-state scattering matrix
+Using scattering theory, such conditions have been derived for specularly scattering interfaces \cite{eschrig_distribution_2000,Eschrig2009Oct,Zaitsev:1984,Millis:1988,Fogelstrom:2000,Zhao2004Oct} where the momentum parallel to the surface is conserved in the scattering process.
+The boundary conditions in the spin scalar case is at a given interface are expressed in terms of the normal-state scattering matrix

 where $R$ and $D$ are, respectively, the reflectivity and transmittivity of the interface satisfying $R + D = 1$.
 The boundary condition for $\gamma^\mathrm{R}_\mathrm{B}$ is then of the form

 where $\gamma^\mathrm{R}_\mathrm{in,i=1,2}$ are the incoming function inside and outside the system.
 Within the FEM nomenclature such boundary conditions are referred to as Dirichlet boundary conditions.
 In a discontinuous Galerkin method, they are weakly enforced through the last term on the right-hand side in Eq.~\eqref{eq:FullWeakForm_prelim}.
 On a given segment the entire function is determined by the values on the nodes, hence it is sufficient to apply the boundary condition at the nodes only.